-The current owner of the subject property is Mill Reserve LLC, a Wisconsin limited liability company.
-According to public records the subject property has not sold in the past five years.
+The current owner of the subject property is Mill Reserve LLC, a Wisconsin limited liability company and multiple condominium unit owners.
+According to public records and verified by Ms. Sardina the vacant land at the subject property has not sold in the past five years.
 To the best of our knowledge, the subject property is not currently listed for sale.
+There have been many sales of the condominiums over the past five years and units are for sale.